-With the introduction of the metallic ratio Aubry-Andr\'e scheme, our motivation has been to set up a quasi-random disorder potential without resonances and with well separated near-resonant sites.
-However a direct implication of Eq.~\eqref{SecondOrderRes}, and specifically of the form of $\mathcal{D}_{\mu\nu\alpha\beta}\propto (E_{\mu}+E_{\nu}-E_{\alpha}-E_{\beta})^{-1}$, is that this consideration is not sufficient to successfully localize the system.
-Granted that having such a denominator vanishing or being much smaller than $E_{\text{C}}$ does not necessarily mean that our system is chaotic but it does suggest strong hybridization between certain modes which is certainly not desirable for quantum computation.
-While the denominator of $\mathcal{D}_{\mu\nu\alpha\beta}$ creates these dangers for perturbation theory, its numerators have a counteracting effect.
-They are proportional to the 4 point function $\langle\psi_{\mu}\psi_{\nu}\psi_{\alpha}\psi_{\beta}\rangle$ (cf.~Eq.~(\ref{angletag})) of the single particle eigenvectors involving the same states as the ones in the denominator.
-Anderson localization theory shows that these correlations decay exponentially with range.
+By using the MAA scheme, we set up a quasi-random disorder potential without resonances and with well separated near-resonant sites.
+While the four-term denominator of $\mathcal{D}$ creates some dangers for perturbation theory, its numerators have a counteracting effect.
+They are proportional to the 4-point function $V_{\mu\nu\alpha\beta}$ of the single-particle eigenvectors involving the same states as the ones in the denominator.
+Anderson localization theory ensures that these correlations decay exponentially with range.